These tools and interventions are for use by any professional working with families and many can be used as soon as concerns emerge.

 If you need guidance or support in using any of these tools, please contact the Locality Community Support Service.

-Child care and development checklist neglect toolkit 2019, or Neglect Toolkit, assists early identification of neglect, informs decision making, supports assessments and planning and can also be used to track improvements, deterioration or drift.
-It should be used alongside, not instead of, whole family assessments such as the Early Help Assessment or Children’s Social Care Initial Assessment.
-Please see here for guidance on using the tool.
+Assists in the early identification of neglect, informs decision making, supports assessments and planning, and can also be used to track improvements, deterioration or drift.
+It should be used alongside, not instead of, whole family assessments such as the the Strengths and Needs Form.

 Multi-Agency Chronology (MAC)